TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Can auto-refresh in real-time and support **acknowledgment** by users.
 - Optional **filter** by type (mechanical, electrical, program, safety).

-**Why it matters:**
-Quick visibility of recent alarms helps operators respond faster to critical issues and reduces downtime.
-The `AlarmMiniFeed` component integrates seamlessly with the dashboard, ensuring that alerts are visible without switching screens, supporting efficient problem resolution.

 ---